eclipse-thingweb/node-wot/README.md

 -   Counter: HTTP at <http://plugfest.thingweb.io:8083/counter> and CoAP at <coap://plugfest.thingweb.io:5683/counter>
 -   Smart Coffee Machine: HTTP at <http://plugfest.thingweb.io:8083/smart-coffee-machine> and CoAP at <coap://plugfest.thingweb.io:5683/smart-coffee-machine>
 -   TestThing: HTTP at <http://plugfest.thingweb.io:8083/testthing> and CoAP at <coap://plugfest.thingweb.io:5683/testthing>
+-   Presence sensor: MQTT at <https://zion.vaimee.com/things/urn:uuid:0a028f8e-8a91-4aaf-a346-9a48d440fd7c>
+-   Smart Clock: CoAP at <https://zion.vaimee.com/things/urn:uuid:913cf8cb-3687-4d98-8d2f-f6f27cfc7162>
+-   Simple Coffee Machine: HTTP at <https://zion.vaimee.com/things/urn:uuid:7ba2bca0-a7f6-47b3-bdce-498caa33bbaf>

-All of them require no security mechanism to be communicated with and have the same behavior from CoAP or HTTP endpoints.
+All of them require no security mechanism to be communicated with.
 Below are small explanations of what they can be used for:

 -   Counter: It has a count property that can be read or observed and can be incremented or decremented via separate actions.